What is secrets management?

 Why secrets management matters

-The other 3 pillars of PAM include:
+The other three capabilities of PAM include:

-• Privileged account and session management (PASM), which handles account lifecycle management, password management and session monitoring.
+• Privileged account and session management (PASM), which handles privileged account lifecycle management, password management and session monitoring.

 • Privilege elevation and delegation management (PEDM), which involves automatically evaluating, approving and denying privileged access requests.

-DevOps teams often use multiple configuration or orchestration tools to manage entire digital ecosystems, workflows and endpoints.
+DevOps teams often use multiple configuration management or orchestration tools to manage entire digital ecosystems, workflows and endpoints.
 The tools often use automation and scripts that require access to secrets to initiate.
 Without an enterprise-grade secrets management service, haphazard use of secrets might increase system vulnerability.

 Secrets management is considered a core component of DevSecOps, an evolution of the DevOps methodology that continuously integrates and automates security throughout the DevOps lifecycle.